manish-oza/manish-oza.github.io/index.md

 ### Treatise chapters and reports

-Advocacy and the Best Interests of Charitable Corporations, (forthcoming) [Law Commission of Canada](https://www.canada.ca/en/law-commission-canada/projects/research-streams.html) (with B Miller)
+Advocacy by Charities and the Best Interests of Charitable Corporations, (forthcoming) [Law Commission of Canada](https://www.canada.ca/en/law-commission-canada/projects/research-streams.html) (with B Miller)

 Intention to contract, (2024) in *Fridman's The Law of Contract in Canada*